Invest Gulf Free shortlist

 Cash buyerNo forced sale pressure

-Premium Residency approved first [VERIFY]Status matches ownership plan
+Premium Residency approved first (confirm current official rules)Status matches ownership plan

 School plan lockedSeats confirmed